MEET THE TEAM

 Prior to my training, I sought help from a Counsellor, done a lot of work on myself, found hope, healthy coping tools and was able to step into being my true self.

-This lead me onto my career as a Mental Health Counsellor to provide therapeutic services as I believe my sole purpose is to help people find hope and feel lighter.
+This lead me onto my career as a Mental Health Counsellor to provide therapeutic services as I believe my soul purpose is to help people find hope and feel lighter.
 I believe by nature that I'm a deeply empathic, warm and compassionate person.
 I use both my own personal journey and professional experiences combined to assist clients on a healing journey of increasing their overall feelings of self-worth.
 I appreciate the variety of human experience and culture.

-I strongly value the importance of providing a space that involves confidentiality, genuieness, warmth, unconditional positive regard and to be nurtured within a non-judgement relationship.
+I strongly value the importance of providing a space that involves confidentiality, genuineness, warmth, unconditional positive regard and to be nurtured within a non-judgement relationship.
 When attending my sessions, I have an overall aim to reduce the incongruence between the client’s concept of self and ideal self.
 I feel that there is immense power in feeling seen, heard and understood.

 When I previously lived abroad as an expat in 2018 and was beginning to build up my private practice, I worked in-person supporting clients in Sydney, Australia and completed various volunteering and agency work.
 This work involved supporting individuals in the community with learning disability and autistism, aiming to promote their independence and wellbeing.
 I done work with Victim Support Services which involved working closely with victims of domestic violence and or victims impacted by crime, assisting them to regain control of their lives.
 I also worked closely with a Men's hostel that allowed me to support male client's who struggled with substance misuse, homelessness, schizophrenia and borderline personality disorder.
 Working in these roles enabled me to further grow upon my skill set as I got the opportunity to work with a diverse range of individuals from many different backgrounds and worked collaboratively with other professionals such as psychologists, psychiatrists, GPs and acute mental health team.